note89/note89.github.io/content/blog/typescript-typelevel-tic-tac-toe/index.md

 ---
 title: "TypeScript Typelevel Tic-Tac-Toe: Overkill edition!"
 date: "2022-09-16"
-description: "The TypeScript typesystem is very powerful!
-Powerful enough to build a fully functioning, dynamically sized, Tic Tac Toe Game with a
+description: "A fully functioning, dynamically sized, Tic Tac Toe Game with a UI, all on the typelevel.
+The TypeScript typesystem is very powerful!"
-UI displaying the state of the game."
 ---